❊ Code of Conduct/

 • All patrons must use restroom facilities for toileting purposes.

-• Children who are not fully toilet trained must wear approved swim diapers and are restricted to the Baby Pool unless otherwise permitted by staff.
+• Children under the age of three (3) or who are not fully toilet trained must wear approved swim diapers and are restricted to the Baby Pool unless otherwise permitted by staff.

 • Any contamination incident may result in temporary pool closure in accordance with public health regulations.